Let’s face it — Selling your home can be a long, stressful process if you don’t know that an investor may pay for your house.

 First, there’s the cleaning and the staging, then you’ve still got to make all those costly repairs.
 Once you list your home, the “fun” isn’t over.
 You’ve got to keep it ready to show at all times and be ready at a moment’s notice when a potential buyer wants to take a look.

 And the longer it takes to sell, the more stress you’ll feel.

 That’s why it’s no surprise that so many homeowners wonder if they should sell to an investor.
-After all, selling to an investor can speed up the home sale process, and convenience is definitely a bonus.
+After all, selling to investors who want to buy houses can speed up the home sale process, and convenience is definitely a bonus.

 But you may be wondering: how much will an investor pay for your house?

 Read on to learn about finding investors to buy your home and decide if selling to an investor is right for you.

 It’s Important to Know More Than Just How Much an Investor Will Pay for Your House

 We’re not going to leave you hanging.
 We will most certainly answer your most pressing question because that’s why you’re here.